Climate Change

 The DIC Group works to reduce CO2 emissions through its business activities in four regions: Japan, the Americas and Europe (overseen by Sun Chemical), the Asia–Pacific region and Greater China.
 Despite differences in energy requirements and access to renewable energy depending on region and site location, the Group is committed to working as one to ensure it achieves its target of reducing its Scope 1 and 2 CO2 emissions by 50% from the fiscal year 2013 level by fiscal year 2030.

-Recognizing climate change as a critical social imperative, the DIC Group is working to reduce CO₂ emissions from its sites.
+Recognizing climate change as a key social imperative, the DIC Group is working to reduce CO2 emissions from its sites.
 Important measures are proposed to the Sustainability Committee to be deliberated and determined.
-DIC and DIC Group companies in Japan have established an Energy-Saving Promotion Committee at each site.
+In Japan, an Energy-Saving Promotion Committee has been established at each Group company site.
 Committee activities include confirming the progress of initiatives, engaging in discussions and conducting patrols.
-An Energy-Saving Working Group has also been set up at each site comprising members selected by the site itself to foster the exchange of information and research pertaining to new energy-saving measures, as well as to advance the horizontal deployment of effective measures across domestic Group sites.
-This combination of site- and Group-level initiatives forms the framework under which the DIC Group endeavors to reduce its CO₂ emissions.
+An Energy-Saving and Decarbonization Working Group has also been set up at each site comprising members selected by the site itself to foster the exchange of information and research pertaining to new energysaving measures, as well as to advance the horizontal deployment of effective measures across domestic Group sites.
+This combination of site- and Group-level initiatives forms the framework under which the DIC Group endeavors to reduce its CO2 emissions.

-In the Americas and Europe, Sun Chemical is promoting efforts to reduce its CO₂ emissions, a considerable challenge with the expansion of its operating scale owing to the integration of the Colors & Effects pigments business.
+In the Americas and Europe, Sun Chemical is promoting efforts to reduce its CO2 emissions in North, South and Central America, as well as in Europe.
 In the Asia–Pacific region and Greater China, Group companies are encouraging a variety of independent energy-saving initiatives that align with related Group policies.
 DIC’s Production Management Unit provides support on multiple fronts, including managing overall progress.

 Principal Efforts